11 Scientifically Proven advantages of taking fish collagen.

 Minor regulatory and quality control problems

 The collagen obtained from the fish is of natural origin, so highly acceptable to our body and there are no regulatory and quality control problems.
 It has no toxicity profile.
 Several studies confirm that fish collagen is the safest source of collagen.
 It is free from diseases reported after taking animal collagen .
-It is also free from biological contaminants and toxins .
+Taking collagen sourced from fish is also free from biological contaminants and toxins .

 - Axe, J. What is Collagen?
 7 Ways Collagen Can Boost Your Health.
 2015; Available from: http://draxe.com/what-is-collagen/.